 A couple of lemon ice lollies and a chat with a somewhat confused Irish lad later we set off.
 The climb was long, but not particularly hard.
 We’re about 900 feet up from Astorga.
 It’s still hot.

 We happened across Rabanal del Camino a little quicker than expected but disaster struck.
 There was no room at the nice refuge, no room at the nasty refuge and no room at the church refuge.
 A lady gave us advice – just go over the mountain, there’s refuges there.
-That advice would be a little easier for her to follow as she hopped back into her Renault Espace and drove off.
+That advice would be a little easier for her to follow as she kicked the dust off her walking boots, hopped back into her Renault Espace and drove off.

 We scoffed sandwiches and pop to boost our energy levels.
 I got talking, again against my will, with Tonto and his mates, they were doing the Camino on horseback, and we saw their horses tied up outside.
 In a pathetic attempt to win sympathy we asked the refuge guy for help.
 He couldn’t even put us up in his barn as it was full, with sleeping bags all over the floor and Tonto’s horses were occupying the stable – he pointed us to the church.
 It was full, so we went on to the hostal – completo – but the barman clearly took pity on me when I asked in an exhausted attempt at Spanish, “donde esta una camal en Rabinal” which I think meant “where is a bed in Rabanal”.
 He told us to wait.
 He introduced us to Joe who he appeared to say he had a room at his house.
 At that point it didn’t sound so weird so we followed him home.
 He had a sort of holiday house, a Casa Rural, we got one double bed and our own bathroom – fantastic.
 We love Joe!